maroontress/StyleChecker/doc/rules/ByteOrderMark.md

 ```

 The `ByteOrderMark` element can have `maxDepth` attribute and `files`
 elements zero or more times as its child elements.
-The value of `maxDepth`
+The value of the
-attribute is used as the maximum number of directory levels to search
+`maxDepth` attribute is used as the maximum number of directory levels to
-(the default value is 16).
-The `glob` attribute's value of the `files`
+search (the default value is 16).
+The `glob` attribute's value of the
-element represents the *pattern*, which matches the paths of the files
+`files` element represents the *pattern*, which matches the paths of the
-to find.
+files to find.

 The path separator in the pattern must be a slash ('`/`') character
 regardless of the platform.
 The directory names `.` and `..` are not